UK Cyber Crime Statistics 2025

 • UK residents received over 208 million scam emails.
 Over 69,000 cases of identity theft were reported in the UK.

-• 50% of UK businesses have been a victim of cybercrime.
+• 50% of UK businesses have been a victim of cyber crime.

-• 25% of UK consumers believe they will fall victim to cybercrime in the future.
+• 25% of UK consumers believe they will fall victim to cyber crime in the future.

-• UK cybercrime costs the economy an estimated £27 billion per year.
+• UK cyber crime costs the economy an estimated £27 billion per year.

 • Only 15% of UK businesses have a formal cybersecurity incident management plan.

-• Only 3% of Uk Businesses and Charities adhere to the Cyber Essentials scheme.
+• Only 3% of UK businesses and Charities adhere to the Cyber Essentials scheme.

 • The COVID-19 pandemic led to a 31% increase in cyber-attacks targeting UK businesses.